 In Belgium, the pace of retail activity gained the attention of the Finance Department, which noted the potential for a significant tax windfall from hemp flower sales.
 Thus, since April 2019, dried hemp flowers have been legalized and classified as a tobacco product, taxed at a rate of 31.5% plus a 21% value-added tax (VAT).

-CBD flower wholesale Europe – Making them legally available
+CBD flower wholesale export to Europe 2021 – Making them legally available

 wherever tobacco is sold opened the market to over 100,000 potential retail outlets.
 While such products are 100% legal across Europe, so far, the traditional social stigma surrounding cannabis has made it more difficult to get a similar level of buy-in from tobacco firms beyond the Belgian border.
 CBD flower wholesale Europe